dotnsf/line_liff_doodle/README.md

     - https://developers.line.biz/ja/

-- LIFF application in LINE Channel ( as Messaging API )
+- LIFF application in LINE Login Channel

     - Application size need to be **tall** or **full**.